-Over the past five years, I have developed a morning routine for trauma recovery that sets me up for success.
+Over the past several years, I have developed a morning routine for trauma recovery that sets me up for success.
 While I used to think I was a night owl and slept late in the morning, now early mornings have become my best friend and my favorite part of the day.

 I love how a positive morning routine gives me a cushion of resiliency in the face of C-PTSD and day-to-day life.
 My morning routine has made it possible for me to do things like enjoy a career, take care of myself before trying to care for my kids, make it to neurofeedback appointments, therapy appointments, homeschool activities and more.